9 Social Media Sharing Ideas to Engage Your Market

 Other things you can share that you love are strategies or tips that might help your market as well.
 For example, if you have a home business related to health and wellness, you might post a tip for easily fitting exercise into the day.

-I love following Paulo Coelho on Instegram because he shares so many inspirational quotes.
+Paulo Coelho on Instagram shares many inspirational quotes.
 You can do the same for your followers.
-You can simply post a text or use a service such as Canva or PicMonkey to create a graphic of your inspirational tip, quote or saying.
+You can simply post a text or use a service such as Canva or PicMonkey to create a graphic of your inspirational tip or quote.

 There’s no rule that says you can’t have a little fun with your market.
 Whenever you can make your market laugh or have a strong positive feeling, you’ll usually increase engagement, shares, and traffic to your site.